In the commercial law field, contract audits are advisable and the application of the E-Commerce Directive will be affected.

 - Brexit will have a very limited effect upon English contract law principles, which have been largely unaffected by EU intervention

-- But there is the potential for Brexit to generate problems with the interpretation of contract provisions referring to the EU or EU law, as well as to have commercial or profitability impacts
+- However, there is the potential for Brexit to generate problems with the interpretation of contract provisions referring to the EU or EU law, as well as to have commercial or profitability impacts

-- UK consumer protection law in respect of contracts has been considerably amended in line with EU harmonization Directives and case-law, but this is now embodied in UK legislation and regulatory arrangements and will be largely unaffected by Brexit (unless/until the Government decides to make changes)
+- UK consumer protection law in respect of contracts has been considerably amended in line with EU harmonisation Directives and case-law, but this is now embodied in UK legislation and regulatory arrangements and will be largely unaffected by Brexit (unless/until the Government decides to make changes, but such changes would be subject to public consultation and parliamentary scrutiny)

-- Certain important aspects of the EU E-Commerce Directive will no longer apply to UK-based information service providers from the end of the implementation period
+- Certain important aspects of the EU E-Commerce Directive may no longer apply to UK-based information service providers from the end of the transition period.
+The government has recently updated its guidance in this area

 - See the ‘Dispute Resolution’ section for separate comments on Jurisdiction, Jurisdiction Clauses, Applicable Law and Enforcement